RFblaze/YTSubs2srt/README.md

 ## Issues
 1. For the moment, this program does not distinguish the difference between actual timestamps where the subtitles occur and time in sentences.
 For example:

->4:00
+> 4:00

->Is the current time 2:47pm, Harry?
+> Is the current time 2:47pm, Harry?
 Dumbledore asked calmly.

-In this case, the program will recognize both 4:00 and 2:47 as timestamps and will format it accordingly (which will not result in valid srt syntax).
+&nbsp;&nbsp;&nbsp;&nbsp;In this case, the program will recognize both 4:00 and 2:47 as timestamps and will format it accordingly (which will not result in valid   srt syntax).
 This issue will be resolved eventually